tekbasse/mad-lab-lib/README.md

 The lastest version of the code is available at the development site: http://github.com/tekbasse/mad-lab-lib

-Mad Laboratory Tcl and graphics library
+Mad* Laboratory Tcl and graphics library
 ---------------------------------------
+Museum of Ancient Devices

 For experimenter's working with limited or vintage computing hardware resources